rmarx/holblocking-blogpost/README.md

 > - TCP however does not know about these individual "streams" and just sees everything as 1 big stream
 > - If a TCP packet is lost, all later packets need to wait for its retransmission, even if they contain unrelated data from different streams.
 TCP has Transport Layer HOL blocking.

 I'm pretty sure you can by now predict how we can solve TCP's issues, right?
-After all, the solution is qutie simple: we "just" need to **make the Transport Layer aware of the different, independent streams** as well!
+After all, the solution is quite simple: we "just" need to **make the Transport Layer aware of the different, independent streams** as well!
 That way, if data for one stream is lost, the Transport itself knows it does not need to hold back the other streams.

+**TODO: add a little bit more QUIC context for novices here. e.g.,: it's fully reliable even though it works on UDP!
+It integrates TLS (see also bonus section)!
+It does congestion control!
+You can see it as a sort of full-fledged TCP 2.0**

 While this is indeed simple enough in concept, in practice it has taken over 6 years to get this approach ready for prime-time in the new QUIC Transport Layer protocol and the accompanying HTTP/3.
 This blogpost is however already way too long to also discuss why this couldn't just be added to TCP instead, why QUIC runs on UDP, and so on.
 I will instead just focus on the parts that we need to understand our current HOL blocking discussion, which should be easy enough by looking at Figure 8: